robertdfrench/revolving-doors/appendices/OpenIndiana/README.md

 # Setup OpenIndiana on VirtualBox
-*From zero to Illumos in ten minutes*
+*From zero to illumos in ten minutes*

 ### Install Virtualbox
 [Download Virtualbox](https://www.virtualbox.org/wiki/Downloads) for whatever